-In a world where, on average, we are inundated with 6-10 thousand advertisements each day telling us how we should, or should not, be living our lives - intentional living allows you to take a step back and refocus on what matters to you without all the noise.
+In a world where, on average, we are inundated with 6-10 thousand advertisements each day telling us how we should, or should not, be living our lives - living an intentional lifestyle allows you to take a step back and refocus on what matters to you without all the noise.

 I started being more intentional about my life 8 years ago and I have never looked back.
 It has brought so much more peace into my day to day life, it has allowed me to focus on what I can and cannot control, it keeps me more present, calm and better able to manage my emotions in difficult times.

-If you are wanting to be more present, feel less worried about the future, to better manage your emotions and to live a more joyful and conscious life - then this article is for you.
+If you are wanting to be more present, feel less worried about the future, to better manage your emotions and to live a more joyful and conscious life - then embracing an intentional lifestyle is for you!

 What does it mean to live intentionally?